Sharovipteryx

 Sharovipteryx ("Sharov's wing", known until 1981 as Podopteryx, "foot wing") is a genus of early gliding reptiles containing the single species Sharovipteryx mirabilis.
 It is known from a single fossil and is the only glider with a membrane surrounding the pelvis instead of the pectoral girdle.
 This lizard-like reptile was found in 1965 in the Madygen Formation, Dzailauchou, on the southwest edge of the Fergana Valley in Kyrgyzstan, in what was then the Asian part of the U.S.S.R. dating to the middle-late Triassic period (about 225 million years ago).
 The Madygen horizon displays flora that put it in the Upper Triassic.
-An unusual reptile, Longisquama, was also found there.
+Another unusual reptile, Longisquama, was also found there.